The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 +

-Initially, you do not need to include the name of the physician who will administer MAID, unless the physician who signs your request has also agreed to administer MAID to you.
+It is not necessary to write the name of the physician or specialized nurse practitioner (SNP) who will perform the MAID on the form, unless the physician or SNP who signs your request also agrees to perform the treatment.

-Once the form has been received, the organization will forward your request to a person who will meet with you for an assessment, to see if you meet the eligibility criteria.
-This should normally be done within 1 to 2 weeks, at most, following your request.
+Once the form has been received, the CIUSSS or CISSS will forward the request to a physician or a SNP assessor who will meet with you to assess whether you meet the medical and legal criteria.
+This process should normally take no more than 1 to 2 weeks following your application.

-If the physician performing the assessment has determined that you meet the eligibility criteria, a second physician will perform an assessment, in person or on file, and contact you by telephone.
+Thereafter, if the first physician or SNP assessor deems that you meet the criteria, a second physician or SNP will assess you, either in person or on file by contacting you by telephone.

 I submitted my request for MAID.
 How long do I have to wait to receive MAID?